seanwhs/Tutorials/temp/react/notes/01_javascript_refresher.md

 #### Inline Script

-Create a project folder on your desktop or in any location, name it 30DaysOfJS and create an **_index.html_** file in the project folder.
+Create a project folder on your desktop or in any location, name it JavascriptForReactand create an **_index.html_** file in the project folder.
 Then paste the following code and open it in a browser, for example [Chrome](https://www.google.com/chrome/).

 ```html
 <!DOCTYPE html>